Joe Martino, LPC

 Erica Sehling MA, LLPC

-I have passion in helping adults and adolescents.
+I have a passion for helping adults and adolescents.
 I have helped those who have struggled with anxiety, depression, identity, loss, sexuality, intimacy, relationship issues, suicidal ideations, self-esteem, abuse, and life change adjustments.
 Every individual is an expert of their own their own life story.
 Together we can navigate the path and utilize your strengths in overcoming obstacles and achieving your counseling goals

 Every individual should celebrate in their uniqueness, finding happiness and solace in who they are and what they bring to the world.
 Sometimes life can present us with reasons and situations that can make this difficult to achieve.
 Making that first step can be hard, as changes are often needed to be made but aren’t often easy.
 Together we can overcome the obstacles of change together.
 I believe every person has an innate inclination to strive towards self-actualization and self-fulfillment.
 I strive to maintain a relationship of comfort, trust, understanding, and emotional support in a counseling session.
 I provide an atmosphere free of judgment and full of acceptance no matter the individual or situation.